|tum/ cs/ network architectures and services/ ilab|

 iLab2 is the right course for you.
 If you are not familiar with configuring services

 like DNS, VPN, Firewalls etc. iLab1 is the right course for you.
 In this course selected advanced

 When does the course start?

-The information event will be on 2014-01-21 1700 in MI HS 2.
+The information event will be announced beforehand.
 If you're interested in participating, we strongly recommend you stop by!

-The kickoff will usually be in the first week of the semester.
+The kickoff will usually be towards the end of the semester.
 Please have a look at TUMOnline for further information.